qz267/graphite-observer/README.md

 category = 'sysadmin'
 ```

-then `example.py` will in `sysadmin` group, and plugins will be listed group by category
+then `example.py` will belong to category `sysadmin`, and plugins will be listed group by category

 ![Screenshot](https://raw.github.com/huoxy/graphite-observer/master/static/image/indexScreenshot.png)